 A constipated kitty is no fun.
-Usually, constipation is not a sign of something serious, though it can be very uncomfortable for the cat and can lead to secondary problems if it isn’t fixed.
-However, constipation can be a symptom of some health problems.
+Usually, constipation is not a sign of something serious, though it can be very uncomfortable for the cat and can lead to secondary problems if it isn’t addressed.
+However, constipation can be a sign of some health problems.

 Unless you’re paying attention to your cat’s bowel movements, it can be challenging to figure out they’re constipated.
 Luckily, most cat owners scoop out the litter box regularly and will notice something is wrong based on the box’s contents.

 If you’re concerned that your cat is constipated, you’ve come to the right place.
-We’ll discuss some methods you can do to help and the underlying causes of constipation.
+We’ll discuss the methods that you can try to help your cat and discuss the underlying causes of constipation.

 What Counts as Constipated Cat Poop?

-Under normal circumstances, a cat should poop every 24 to 36 hours.
+Under normal circumstances, a cat should poop at least once every 24 hours.
 If you scoop out the litter box every day or two, there should be poop in it every time.
 There are some situations where a cat may poop less, though.
 For example, a sick cat that isn’t eating very well will probably not poop as much.
 If you know your cat is sick and feels under the weather, it may not be entirely unusual for them to poop less.

-If you notice that your cat is constipated, keep an eye out for other symptoms as well.
-Constipation can sometimes be a symptom of something more serious.
-Everyday things to watch for include:
+If you notice that your cat is constipated, keep an eye out for other signs.
+Constipation can sometimes indicate something more serious.
+The things to watch for include:

 - Decreased appetite

-If you notice any of these symptoms, take note and contact your vet.
+If you notice any of these signs, take note and contact your vet immediately.

 Causes of Constipation in Cats